 - Wood or coal fallout

-- Alteration from older homes in the area were roofs are removed.
+- The alteration from older homes in the area were roofing is removed.

 - industrial debris from power stations, incinerators, and other sources